 The presence of stomach or esophageal tumors can lead to blood being eliminated through the mouth.
 This symptoms is more frequent in advanced stages of cancer.
 In addition to throwing-up blood, you may notice other symptoms like loss of appetite, weight loss, difficulty swallowing, dark stools with a foul odor, a feeling of a full stomach, excessive fatigue and abdominal discomfort.

-What to do: Stomach or esophageal cancer is suspected, the doctor should order testing like an endoscopy or biopsy for confirmation.
+What to do: If esophageal or stomach cancer is suspected, your doctor should order testing like an endoscopy or biopsy for confirmation.
 Once diagnosed, treatment should be started promptly to avoid further cancer progression and complications.

 Babies throwing up blood